mflec/mflec/README.md

 My professional self:
 I am a full stack developer junior who loves to work and loves to continually learn. 👨🏾‍💻 I have the soul of a teacher.
-I'm proud of the hours of work stored on my github, but I also know that i cant still learn a lot.
-Thank you for taking the time to visit me!   😋
-My unprofessional self:
+I'm proud of the hours of work stored on my github, but I also know that i cant still learn a lot. 😋 My unprofessional self:
 I have four dogs and three of them were rescued from the street 🐶🐶🐶🐶.
 Thanks to them I became a vegetarian. 🥦 I like romantic comedies, and horror movies.
 I know, they are very compatible tastes, lol.